IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

 source.for_each(print)
 ~~~~~~

-The `Stream.for_each()` operation takes as input a callable object that takes a single tuple as an argument and returns no value.
-The callable object is invoked with each tuple.
-In this example, the `for_each` operation calls the built-in `print()` function with the tuple as its argument.
+In this example, the `for_each` function calls the built-in `print()` function for each tuple it receives.

-To send a `Stream` to an external system such as a file or database, implement a callable and pass the callable to `for_each`.
+To send a Stream to an external system such as a file or database, implement a callable that takes a tuple as an argument, and pass the callable to `for_each`.

 ## 3.6 Submitting the application